Vanilla-OS/Vib/docs/articles/en/making-plugin.md

 {
 	"name": "<plugin name>",
 	"type": 0,
-	"usecontainercmds": 0/1
+	"usecontainercmds": false
 }
 ```

 Vib gets the plugin type from the `type` field: `0` means `BuildPlugin`, and `1` means `FinalizePlugin`.
 For this article, it should be set to `0`, as it does not cover the requirements for a finalize plugin.

-`usecontainercmds` tells vib whether the plugin adds the relevant containerfile directives itself, or if vib should automatically prepend `CMD` to them, this allows plugins to do more advanced things outside of just specifing commands to run.
+`usecontainercmds` tells Vib whether the plugin returns complete Containerfile
+directives.
+When it is `false`, Vib wraps the returned shell command in `RUN`.

 example function: